junxit/us-congress-bills-113/metadata.md

 - 2014-01-13 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended. (consideration: CR H170)
 - 2014-01-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H170-171)
 - 2014-01-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H170-171)
+- 2014-01-14 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.